TRSTN4/br4nch/docs/guides/positions.md

 **Guide:**

-> If a node already exists in the tree, and you want to add a specific node in one of the two, use the `#` character.
+> If a node already exists in the tree, and you want to add a specific node in one of the two, use the `#` aka `serial` operator.
 >
 > **Example:**
 > You want to add a node `Plant` to the node parent `Apple`, but you want to add it to the second `Apple` node.
-To do this, use the `#` after the node name with the quantity in the `parent` argument.
+To do this, use the `#` after the node name with the number in the `parent` argument.
 >
 > ```python
 > >>> br4nch.display.Tree(tree="ExampleTree")